OpenLiberty/ci.gradle/docs/installLiberty.md

 ### Properties

 Use the [general runtime properies](libertyExtensions.md#general-runtime-properties) for properties to configure the runtime installation location if you want to override the defaults.
 By default, the runtime is installed in the `${project.buildDir}/wlp` folder.

+You can also use the `runtime` properties object in the [general runtime properies](libertyExtensions.md#general-runtime-properties) to configure the `group`, `name`, or `version` values of the artifact to use.
+These will override any `libertyRuntime` dependency configuration and can also be specified in a gradle.properties file or from the command line as project properties.

 ### install block